The Best Free Trello Alternative

 What Is Kanban?

 Taiichi Ohno introduced Kanban as an Engineer at Toyota in the 1940s to help maintain optimal productivity levels.
-Kanban has since become a popular productivity tool as it allows you to visualize your projects and tasks all in one board.
+Kanban has since become a popular productivity tool as it allows you to visualize your projects and tasks all in one dashboard.

 What Is Trello Good For?